 After all, flavor gives life a spark.

-> Which brings us to every red-blooded carnivores’ favorite night: Steak night.
+This brings us to every red-blooded carnivore’s favorite night: Steak night.
 It’s never been easier to have a legendary steak night from the comfort of your house.
 All you need is a great pre-seasoned cast iron skillet (personally, I love my Made In America Lodge Cast Iron Skillet bought on Amazon), some choice cuts of steak from your favorite butcher, a little oil with a high smoke point, and lots of culinary imagination about how you want your steak seasoned when it sears.

-> I love garlic, so I keep my steak flavor simple to emphasize the flavor of the cow itself: A little salt and lots of cracked black and white pepper, then spray my cast iron skillet down with avocado garlic oil before dropping it.
+I love garlic, so I keep my steak flavor simple to emphasize the flavor of the cow itself: A little salt and lots of cracked black and white pepper, then spray my cast iron skillet down with avocado garlic oil before dropping it.
 As it sizzles with the sear, I’ll throw a couple cloves of garlic in the pan to absorb with the heat.

 I pull it off when I know it’s exactly how I want it: Purple-pink on the inside.
 I let it sit for about five minutes before cutting into my juicy medium rare masterpiece.

 In the five minutes between searing and eating, I grab a bottle of wine to enjoy.

 On steak night, it’s always a Pinot Noir.

 Pinot Noir is my jam.
 It’s earthier than most red wines.
 It tastes like how it feels to walk barefoot through the grass in a cool dew, just an hour or so after sunset.
 Most wine experts say to reach for a Cabernet Sauvignon or Merlot with steak, but I’ve come to love the bold, dark fruity flavors of Pinot Noir to compliment the richness of grilled piece of meat.